deployKF/website/content/reference/deploykf-values.md

 ## deployKF Opt

-Values for configuring optional embedded applications that are used when external alternatives are not configured.
+Values for configuring optional embedded applications that can be used when external alternatives are not configured.

 {{ render_values_csv_files(values_prefix="deploykf_opt.") }}